Poultry Farming Business Plan

 All you have to do with our poultry farming business plan is to edit the company name and management team members and replace it with your company name, management team members and submit it to banks and aid agencies to apply for funding.

-Our poultry farming business plan costs N30,000 and it will show you the latest figures for starting a poultry farming business in 2023, profts, cashflow and balance sheet for 5 years of operations.
+Our poultry farming business plan costs N40,000 and it will show you the latest figures for starting a poultry farming business with profts, cashflow and balance sheet for 5 years of operations.
 When you get our poultry farming business plan, we will also send you structural designs and drawings for building a poultry house for 2000 birds.

 If you're interested in getting it, you can pay online or call or chat with us on +2348089864121 or send a mail to agsolutions@agricdemy.com